The busy man’s guide to getting in shape

 Each week he did the following:

 - 2 x 30 minute resistance exercise sessions — mostly body weight exercises

 - 2 x 15 minute interval exercise sessions — on a treadmill or outside at a track

 - 1 x 60 minute walk — outdoors with his family

 So, instead of 9 hours of exercise a week — plus travel time to and from the gym — he would be doing less than 3 hours a week.
 And most of it could be done right at home, if he wanted.

 He also got to do it all on his own schedule, adjusting the workout days and times so that they would fit into his demanding and ever-changing planner.

 Sound too good to be true?
 It’s not.
 (After all, it’s trusted advice that I gave to a good friend of 20+ years).

 This type of “exercise minimalism” works extremely well when it’s designed by a knowledgable coach.
-In fact, the Lean Eating coaching program is based on this approach.
+In fact, Precision Nutrition Coaching is based on this approach.
 That’s why even the busiest guys can get fantastic results in the program.

 Next: Get some better nutrition advice